paulzi/paulzi-form/README.md

 Simply add class ```form-no-empty``` to form.

+### No ajax button

+If you want to send a form normally, only some button, simply add `btn-no-ajax` class to this buttons.

 ### Change status of submit button
 Add class ```.btn-loading``` to submit button.
 When the button is pressed, it changes the status to disabled automatically.
 And restores the status only after receiving the AJAX response.